Trump's HHS pick faces calls for probe of stock trades

 - AG Bob Ferguson unveils assault-weapons ban for Washington — and a backup plan

-“There’s enough here that, if you’re serious about oversight, you can’t simply say it’s a coincidence and move on,” said Sen. Ron Wyden of Oregon, the top Democrat on the Senate Finance Committee, which plans hearings on Price’s nomination.
+“There’s enough here that, if you’re serious about oversight, you can’t simply say it’s a coincidence and move on,” said Sen. Ron Wyden of Oregon, the top Democrat on the Senate Finance Committee, one of two panels that traditionally hold hearings on HHS nominees.

-A former White House ethics lawyer also said he thinks senators should examine Price’s stock trades.
+Another Senate committee, Health, Education, Labor and Pensions, known as HELP, announced Wednesday it has scheduled a hearing on Price’s nomination for Jan.
+18. Trump, at his New York news conference, said his administration would present a plan to replace the Obama health law when Price is confirmed.

+Senators should definitely examine Price’s stock trades, said a former White House ethics lawyer for a Republican president.

 “I do have to say that it shows an extraordinary lack of judgment for a member of Congress to be buying and selling health care stock,” said University of Minnesota law professor Richard Painter, who served as ethics counsel for President George W. Bush.
 “That is just asking for trouble.”

-“I’d want to know why did he make these trades,” said Painter, who also serves as vice chair of Citizens for Responsibility and Ethics in Washington, a nonpartisan watchdog group.
+Painter also serves as vice chair of Citizens for Responsibility and Ethics in Washington, a nonpartisan watchdog group.

 Recently Rep. Louise Slaughter, D-N.Y., and a consumer advocacy group asked the Securities and Exchange Commission to investigate Price’s stock trades.
-An SEC spokesman declined to comment, saying the agency’s policy is not to discuss such requests.
+An SEC spokesman declined to comment.

 Slaughter wrote the SEC that she was particularly concerned about trades involving some 40 health care companies.